Grace/world-of-wordcraft/README.md

 ## Game Demo
 Link to play the game in your browser: [https://world-of-wordcraft-production.up.railway.app/](https://world-of-wordcraft-production.up.railway.app/)

+If you get disconnected or run into an error, refresh the page and try again in a minute.
+The app goes to sleep based on traffic.

 ## Features
 - Screen-reader friendly gameplay (work in progress, need feedback from daily screen reader users).
 - Dynamic room generation with OpenAI.